Partner adoption is a way in which you can become the legal parent of your partner’s child or children from a previous marriage or relationship.

-In the past, step-parent adoption was the usual way chosen by people who wanted to take legal steps to provide a stable and secure family environment for step-children, enabling them to share the new family’s name and making sure that step-parent’s role, rights and responsibilities are recognised in the event of the death or incapacity of the birth parent.
+In the past, partner adoption was known as step-parent adoption, and was the usual way chosen by people who wanted to take legal steps to provide a stable and secure family environment for step-children.
+It was a way for the child to share the new family’s name, ensuring the step-parent’s role, rights and responsibilities are recognised in the event of the death or incapacity of the birth parent.

-Nowadays, there are a variety of alternatives available which are likely to be easier to achieve and may be more appropriate – especially for a child who has some involvement with both sides of his or her original family.
+Nowadays, there are a variety of alternatives available.
+These alternatives are likely to be easier to achieve and may be more appropriate – especially for a child who has some involvement with both sides of their original family.

 One alternative is parental responsibility.
 This means having all the legal rights, duties, powers and responsibilities for a child.